-- 3.250.Compared with this, the result of the profit and loss attribution is based on actual values related to decisions which have taken place and can therefore be used by the undertaking to evaluate the former decision.
-The evaluation of a former decision gives indications to the undertaking which it can use to improve the process leading to future decisions. - 3.251.The following examples might be potential applications by the undertaking of the profit and loss attribution within the decision support: the profit and loss attribution can be used to identify and analyse the sources of profits and losses.
+5.253.
+The following examples might be potential applications by the undertaking of the profit and loss attribution within the decision support: the profit and loss attribution can be used to identify and analyse the sources of profits and losses.
 Therefore attribution of the realized profits and losses to the corresponding risk drivers can be performed.
-The decision taker is thus able to localize the risk drivers or risk categories which need further analysis.
+The decision taker is thus able to identify the risk drivers or risk categories which need further analysis.
 This gives the decision taker the ability to identify the parts of the realized profits or losses which might influence the future decision-making process.
 A next step could be a decision to analyse which part of the profit can be attributed, for example to the movement in the market and which part can be attributed to the performance of the responsible person for this risk category.